Selesfia/MidTerm/README.md

 Please note that the above report is a high-level overview of the program project, and the code provided is a simplified example.
 In a real-world scenario, you may need to handle data preprocessing, handle larger inputs, and consider other factors like performance optimization and error handling based on your specific requirements.

 Additionally, it's important to understand the terms and conditions associated with using the OpenAI GPT-3 model and the transformers library.
 Ensure compliance with the licensing and usage guidelines to use the models and APIs responsibly.

+The Chinese Language that is used is the simplified version.